 Officers seeking an exception to this policy should submit a request through Sponsored Projects Administration.
 Approval may be requested on a project-by-project basis or for all projects of the officer.
 The request must be countersigned by the appropriate chair or director and dean or vice president in order to acknowledge the financial responsibility of the department or school for the proposed project or projects.
 In addition, the request must include the individual's curriculum vitae and, if it relates to a specific project, an abstract of the project.

-Ombuds Office

-The Ombuds Office helps to promote civility, mutual respect and ethical conduct, and to identify ways to prevent disruptive conflict by alerting the administration to policy issues and recommending changes in University practices.
-The Ombuds Office is designed to be an accessible entry-point for individuals at all levels of the University to bring concerns about misunderstandings, incivility or possible wrongdoing; it is intended to be a safe and open place to discuss issues without fear of retaliation.
+Ombuds Office The Ombuds Office helps to promote civility, mutual respect and ethical conduct, and to identify ways to prevent disruptive conflict by alerting the administration to policy issues and recommending changes in University practices.
+The Ombuds Office is designed to be an accessible entry-point for individuals at all levels of the University to bring concerns about misunderstandings, incivility, or possible wrongdoing; it is intended to be a safe and open place to discuss issues without fear of retaliation.
 The Ombuds Office fills a need for those whose complaints do not fall within the scope of any existing policies, procedures, or jurisdictions - providing a resource for people with unusual or "grey area" concerns, or whose conflicts could not be resolved by other University processes.

-The Ombuds Officers are designated neutrals who are available to provide independent, confidential, neutral and informal problem solving and conflict resolution assistance to all faculty, staff and students of the University.
+The Ombuds Officers are designated neutrals who are available to provide independent, confidential, neutral and informal problem solving and conflict resolution assistance to all faculty, staff, and students of the University.
 The Ombuds Office is a place where members of the University community can seek guidance regarding disputes or concerns at no cost and at any stage in the resolution process, as a first step or a last resort.
 The Ombuds Office is a resource for information about University structure, policies, procedures, and practices; it confidentially receives concerns or complaints about allegations and perceptions of interpersonal conflicts, improprieties or unfairness, or broader systemic problems.
 The Ombuds Officers listen, provide information and referrals, and offer a flexible range of options for resolving a problem.
 The Ombuds Office supplements but does not replace the existing resources for conflict resolution and fair practice at Columbia University.

-Website: http://ombuds.columbia.edu/

-Email: ombuds@columbia.edu

-Morningside

-660 Schermerhorn Extension, Mail Code 5558 1200 Amsterdam Avenue Phone: 212.854.1234

-Manhattanville and Lamont postdocs can contact Ombuds using this same telephone number

-Medical Center

-154 Haven Avenue, Room 412

-Grievance Procedures

-Postdocs, with certain exceptions for Postdoctoral Residency Fellows, have several avenues of redress if they feel they have been treated unfairly.
-Postdocs who have experienced or witnessed acts of sexual harassment or discrimination should review the section on discrimination and harassment in this handbook for further reporting information.
-Postdocs who experience problems with their appointment, compensation, or working conditions should follow the process outlined in the Grievance and Arbitration section (Article 9) of the Union Contract.
+Website: http://ombudsybc.columbia.edu/ Email: ombuds@columbia.edu Morningside 660 Schermerhorn Extension, Mail Code 5558 1200 Amsterdam Avenue Phone: 212.854.1234 Manhattanville and Lamont Postdocs and Associate Research Scientists can contact Ombuds using this same telephone number Medical Center 154 Haven Avenue, Room 412 Phone: 212.304.7026 Grievance Procedures ARSs and Postdocs, with certain exceptions for Postdoctoral Residency Fellows, have several avenues of redress if they feel they have been treated unfairly.
+ARSs and Postdocs who have experienced or witnessed acts of sexual harassment or discrimination should review the section on discrimination and harassment in this handbook for further reporting information.
+ARSs and Postdocs who experience problems with their appointment, compensation, or working conditions should follow the process outlined in the Grievance and Arbitration section of the Union Contract.
+Terminations For information on Discharge and Discipline, see the Union Contract.

-Terminations

-For information on Discharge and Discipline, see Article 7 in the Union Contract.

-Notice of Nonrenewal

-Postdoctoral appointments are not made for more than a year at a time and postdocs are not entitled to a minimum period of notice of nonrenewal.
-However, principal investigators are responsible for informing them in advance of a decision not to renew their appointments.
-The Provost may require that an appointment be extended in the absence of a compelling reason for giving less than three months' notice.

-Notice of nonrenewal must be given in writing.
-The Provost may require a department, school, institute or center to extend a research appointment if this obligation is not met.

-Resignation